TV Cable Set-Top Australia Timeline

 • Subscribers to Foxtel Internet Streaming packages were Foxtel Now (167,000), Kayo Sports (1.4 million), and Binge (1.5 million)

 Fetch TV originally launched in 2010 using iiNet as its ISP.
-Based in Sydney, owner Astro Malaysia, it provides customers with a Fetch Mighty (m616T) set-top box with Fetch Mini also available, a rival to Foxtel TV and until 2022 Telstra.
+Based in Sydney, owner Astro Malaysia, it provided customers with a Fetch Mighty (m616T) set-top box with Fetch Mini also available, a rival to Foxtel TV and until 2022 Telstra.
 Since Aug 2nd 2022 Fetch is majority owned by Telstra, who acquired a 51.4% stake in the company.

 Click here for its current TV guide